beautiful-orca/duisburg_de_news_graphql_to_rss/README.md

 ### This is created with the help of Claude AI

 Get the [News of City of Duisburg](https://www.duisburg.de/news/aktuelle_news) as an RSS feed.
 Articles get loaded dynamicly with GraphQL [https://www.duisburg.de/api/graphql/](https://www.duisburg.de/api/graphql/).
 I wanted News-Feeds from the [sub-categories](https://www.duisburg.de/news/aktuelle_news#hier-finden-sie-die-news-sortiert-nach-kategorien), which are identified by groups and categories.
-They can be manually added to the `server.js` to make other feeds work, which did not interest me when creating.
+They can be manually added to the `server.php` to make other feeds work, which did not interest me when creating.

 Category config extracted from `data-sp-central-search-app` on each page's source (`CMD + U`).
 `groups` is always `["8678"]`, only the second category ID differs in my case.